 When symptoms seem to indicate a gallstone, your doctor may suggest an ultrasound of the abdomen.
 A technician will pass a handheld device that emits sound waves over the abdomen.
 Sound waves bounce off organs and other solid masses, revealing the presence of gallstones.

 In addition, blood test results may show a pattern of abnormal liver enzymes that suggests bile ducts may be obstructed by gallstones.
 Several other tests can provide additional information needed to make a firm diagnosis.
 These include a computed tomography (CT) scan and various X-ray techniques using a contrast substance or dye to outline the bile ducts.
 Both ultrasound and CT scanning techniques help detect an obstruction and, if there is one present, doctors can see if it is due to a gallstone or not.
-Current ultrasound technology allows very small gallstones to be detected.

 Treatment and Prevention